sytone/atlasboard-openhab-package/README.md

 From the root directory of your **recently created wallboard**, you just need to type:

+    git clone https://github.com/sytone/atlasboard-openhab-package.git packages/openhab

+If you are working on atlasboard code as well you can pull in as sub module.

     git submodule add https://github.com/sytone/atlasboard-openhab-package.git packages/openhab

 to import the package as **git submodule** and use any of the widgets and jobs in this package (check the example dashboard **openhab** to see how).